PEACE with Anxiety Podcast Episode 8

 5. Reach out to friends, family, or a therapist for support and guidance in overcoming perfectionism and implementing these strategies.

-Because once you do that, you will begin to loosen the grip of perfectionism on your lives and move towards a more relaxed and fulfilling existence.
+Once you do that, you will begin to loosen the grip of perfectionism on your lives and move towards a more relaxed and fulfilling existence.

-Alright, the next mindset block is Catastrophizing.
 You know, when your mind goes into overdrive and starts making up worst-case scenarios left and right?
 Yeah, that's what we're talking about now.
 Catastrophizing is a cognitive distortion where we magnify the potential negative outcomes of a situation and imagine the worst-case scenario.
 It can turn even the smallest hiccup into a full-blown disaster, that leaves you feeling overwhelmed and anxious.
 When we engage in catastrophizing, we unintentionally fuel our anxiety by feeding into irrational fears and exaggerating the perceived threats around us.
 And it is paralysing us with fear, making it difficult to cope with even the smallest challenges.

 So if you, often jump to conclusions, and assume the worst will happen without considering more realistic alternatives, I want you to take notes of the following strategies.